The Wolverine (film): Pre-production

 In May 2011, Fox had a list of eight candidates to replace Aronofsky, including directors José Padilha, Doug Liman, Antoine Fuqua, Mark Romanek, Justin Lin, Gavin O'Connor, James Mangold and Gary Shore.
+Shawn Levy, who eventually directed Jackman as Wolverine in the Marvel Cinematic Universe (MCU) film Deadpool & Wolverine, was approached by Jackman to direct The Wolverine while filming Real Steel, but Levy declined because he wanted to do original films and knew that it would be Jackman's fifth time playing Wolverine.
 In June 2011, Fox entered negotiations with Mangold and intended to start principal photography in fall 2011.
 In July 2011, Jackman said he planned to begin filming in October and that he would fight the Silver Samurai.

-In August 2011, The Vancouver Sun reported that filming would take place from November 11, 2011 to March 1, 2012 at the Canadian Motion Picture Park in Burnaby, British Columbia.
+In August 2011, The Vancouver Sun reported that filming would take place from November 11, 2011, to March 1, 2012, at the Canadian Motion Picture Park in Burnaby, British Columbia.
 Almost immediately, filming was postponed to spring 2012 so Jackman could work on Les Misérables.
 In September, Mark Bomback was hired to rewrite McQuarrie's script.
 At one point, Bomback tried to work Rogue into the script, but he rejected it for being "goofy" and "problematic".
 In February 2012, a July 26, 2013, release date was set, and in April, filming was set to begin in August 2012 in Australia, which would serve as the primary location due to financial and tax incentives.

 In July 2012, actors Hiroyuki Sanada, Hal Yamanouchi, Tao Okamoto and Rila Fukushima had been cast as Shingen, Ichirō, Mariko and Yukio, respectively.
 Additionally, Will Yun Lee was cast as Harada, and Brian Tee as Noburo Mori.
-By July 2012, Deadline.com said Jessica Biel would play Viper.
-However, at the 2012 San Diego Comic-Con International, Biel said her role in the film was "not a done deal", explaining, "People keep talking about this.
+By July 2012, Deadline Hollywood said Jessica Biel would play Viper.
+However, at the 2012 San Diego Comic-Con, Biel said her role in the film was "not a done deal", explaining, "People keep talking about this.
 I don't know anything about it.
 It's a little bit too soon for that kind of an announcement".
 A few days later, negotiations between Biel and 20th Century Fox had broken down.
 Later in July, Fox had begun talks with Svetlana Khodchenkova to take over the role.
 Somewhat unusually for action movies, The Wolverine features four female lead roles and "passes the Bechdel Test early and often", according to Vulture.
 Mangold noted that he wrote his heroines so that "they all have missions.
 They all have jobs to do other than be the object of affection", intent of avoiding the "worn out" trope of the woman in jeopardy.
+Jackman and Mangold were hoping to make the film R rated, but the studio rejected it.